 - Since fall 2014, the Center for Student Diversity & Inclusion and Counseling, Health & Wellness have offered a LGBTQ+ support group for students.

-- Since its inception in 2001, our Safe Zone program has provided resources for ally development to help make our campus safer and more affirming.
+- Since its inception in 2001, our Training & Education program has provided resources and education to help make our campus safer, more affirming, and grow people as LGBTQ+ allies and collaborators in LGBTQ+ justice work.

 - Suffolk has out and open LGBTQ faculty and staff.